Analytic approximation of plurisubharmonic singularities: Introduction

-There are some indications that an analytic approximation would work.
-First, it is the classical Lelong--Bremermann theorem on uniform approximation of continuous plurisubharmonic functions by functions of the form $\max_{i}a_i\log|f_i|$.
-Second, the celebrated Approximation Theorem due to Demailly \cite{D2} states that for any plurisubharmonic function $u$ there exists a sequence of functions $\Df_ku$ with analytic singularities, converging to $u$ pointwise and in $L_{loc}^1$; moreover, these functions keep track on the singularity of $u$ -- for example, their Lelong numbers converge to the Lelong number of $u$.
-On the other hand, assuming $x$ to be an isolated singularity point of $u$ (such functions are called {\it weights}), it is not clear if the residual Monge-Amp\`ere masses $(dd^c\Df_ku)^n(\{x\})$ of $\Df_ku$ converge to that of $u$, even if $u$ is maximal outside $x$.
-This is definitely not so (for any analytic approximation!) if $u$ has zero Lelong number at $x$ and positive mass there, because then $\Df_ku$ are locally bounded near $x$ and hence of zero residual mass; existence of such a function $u$ is however a well known open problem.
-Since the Monge-Amp\`ere mass is a crucially important characteristic of plurisubharmonic singularity (for instance, $(dd^c\log|F|)^n(\{x\})$ is the multiplicity of the mapping $F$ at $x$), this uncertainty is rather regretful.
+While the valuative approach is based significantly on technique of algebraic geometry, we would like here to exploit rather a direct approximation of psh singularities by analytic ones.
+There are certain indications that this could work.
+First, we have the classical Lelong--Bremermann theorem on uniform approximation of continuous psh functions by functions $\max_{i}a_i\log|f_i|$.
+Second, a celebrated theorem due to Demailly states that any psh function $u$ can be approximated by a sequence of functions $\Df_ku$ with analytic singularities, converging to $u$ pointwise and in $L_{loc}^1$, and these {\it Demailly approximants} keep track on the singularity of $u$: for example, their Lelong numbers converge to the Lelong number of $u$; see Section~\ref{ssecDem} for details.
+Actually, the valuative approach makes systematical use of Demailly's approximation theorem as a bridge between psh and analytic functions.

-It turns out that the convergence of the masses of $\Df_ku$ is inseparably linked with good analytic approximability of $u$.
-In the present note, we study a few classes of plurisubharmonic singularities that are well-suited for analytic approximations.
-To start with, we introduce a metric $\rho$ on the collection of isolated maximal singularities, based on the notion of {\it relative type} \cite{R7} $\sigma(u,\vph)=\liminf_{z\to x} {u(z)}/{\vph(z)}$, and we say that a singularity $\psi$ is {\it asymptotically analytic} if it belongs to the $\rho$-closure of the set of analytic singularities.
-Asymptotical analyticity of a weight $\psi$ means actually that for any $\epsilon>0$ one can find an analytic weight $\psi_\epsilon$ such that $(1+\epsilon)\psi_\epsilon +O(1)\le \psi\le (1-\epsilon)\psi_\epsilon +O(1)$.
-Examples of such singularities are exponentially H\"older continuous functions and those depending only on the absolute values of the variables.
-On the other hand, we have no examples of maximal singularities that are not asymptotically analytic.

-We obtain several characterization of such singularities.
-Some of them use the notion of generalized Green functions with respect to plurisubharmonic singularities \cite{Za0}: given a maximal singularity $\vph$ at a point $x$ in a bounded hyperconvex domain $D$, the corresponding Green function $G_{\vph}$ is the upper envelope of negative plurisubharmonic functions $u$ in $D$ such that $\sigma(u,\vph)\ge1$.
-Since $G_\vph=\vph+O(1)$, it depicts the same singularity as $\vph$.
-We will use the Green functions as a kind of uniformization for families of the singularities.